j-info/ctfsite/README.md

 Topics: ![](images/learning.png)

 After finishing the web application penetration testing module I've completed all 144 hours of the eJPT v2 training.
-Overall I really enjoyed the training format with videos followed up by hands on labs and thought they covered a lot of good material.
+Overall I really enjoyed the training format with videos followed up by hands on labs and thought they covered a lot of good materials and techniques.
 Certification incoming soon!

 ![](images-other/ejptv2-journey-webapp.jpg)